galasa-dev/galasa.dev/src/markdown-pages/why-galasa.md

 <details>
 <summary><b>Maintaining performance levels</b></summary>

 Running scripts and tooling on tools such as Jenkins can lead to performance issues – ideally the tests and the Jenkins nodes should not share workload.
 Whilst you don’t want to miss defects by limiting the number of tests run, the more tests that are running the longer the testing phase takes, and the increased amount of computer resources that are required from the Jenkins node will limit the throughput.
+Locking resources within the framework prevents tests from colliding; instead tests are queued until those resources become available.

 Galasa’s tests as a service allows the test workload to be moved off a Jenkins node, with the added benefit of being capable to scale horizontally in its own cloud environment.
 </details>